Padraic-O-Mhuiris/nix-presentation/slides.md

 This is very ergonomic for one-time-use of a specific package

-But you can utilise a shell.nix file for an automatic virtual environment
+But you can utilise a shell.nix file for an automatic 'semi-virtual' environment

 ```nix
 { pkgs ? import <nixpkgs> {} }: